slaskawi/vault-poc/README.md

 This allows multiple trusted operators to hold one or more keys without requiring a single operator to have all keys.
 By combining a certain number of unseal keys (i.e. the threshold), the gatekeeper key can be reconstructed which allows for the barrier to be unsealed.
 Unseal keys should be heavily secured.
 Rotating unseal keys automatically rotates the gatekeeper key.
+Unseal keys cannot be used to access data encrypted in the barrier, and there is no mechanism for generating access tokens from them.

 Unseal keys can also be used to generate gatekeeper tokens (NOTE: these are different from gatekeeper keys).
 Gatekeeper tokens can simplify and secure the unsealing process while protecting the unseal keys.
-Gatekeeper tokens can only be used for barrier seal/unseal operations and do not grant encrypted read/write permissions to the barrier.
+Gatekeeper tokens can only be used for barrier seal/unseal operations and like the unseal keys, do not grant encrypted read/write permissions to the barrier.

 ### Access Keys
-Access keys are used to generate local access tokens, which can be used to grant root access to data encrypted in the barrier.
-Access keys should be heavily secured.
+Access keys are used to generate local access tokens, which can be used to grant access to data encrypted in the barrier.
+Access keys should be heavily secured and are not intended to be the primary method of generating access tokens.

 ### Gatekeeper
-The gatekeeper manages the barrier and its unsealing methods and administrative operations.
+The gatekeeper manages the barrier, its unsealing methods, and administrative operations.
 Unseal keys and gatekeeper tokens are issued by the gatekeeper.
 It provides mechanisms to rotate encryption keys and unseal keys.
 Being able to rotate these keys at any given time increases the security of the system and reduces the possibility of data leakage.

 ### Initializing
 When K-Stash is first started, it is uninitialized, meaning that it has no encryption keys or unseal keys.
 An initialization must take place where unseal keys are generated for the first time.
 As mentioned earlier, unseal keys should be guarded with care.
 These keys are used to reconstruct the gatekeeper key, which is then used to decrypt the barrier's keychain to allow for encrypted read and write operations.

 Initializing also provides an access keys, which are used for generating local access tokens.
-This key should also be guarded with care, as it can generate root and audit access tokens that have access to all data in the barrier.
+This key should also be guarded with care, as it can generate access tokens that have access to data in the barrier.

 ### Gatekeeper Tokens
 Normally, unsealing the barrier requires unseal keys to reconstruct the gatekeeper key.
 However, when automating the unseal process, you will usually run into the "zero secret" issue, which creates a sort of chicken and egg problem: